-Stuffed Peppers always bring excitement to the table, the promise of a special gift inside a tasty wrapper!
-In the post, I’ll show you an easy way to make perfect stuffed bell peppers, sweet and tender and filled with a savory stuffing of pork, rosemary, garlic and parmesan.
-Or sub in ground beef or chicken, if you prefer.
-These stuffed peppers could not be more delicious!
+Stuffed Peppers always bring excitement to the table, the promise of a special gift inside a tasty wrapper.
+This easy recipe yields stuffed peppers that are sweet and tender and packed full of delicious savory pork stuffing with rosemary, garlic and parmesan.

 This recipe comes from one of my favorite food writers, Nigel Slater.
 His recipes are rustic, unfussy and irresistible.
 I’ve been reading through some of his cookbooks lately and these stuffed peppers felt like the perfect thing to cook right now.
 They are one of his most popular recipes.